 URSA Mini Pro G2 usage

 With a body weight of 5.07 lb (2.3 kg), the G2 is slightly heavier than the Sony FS7 and lighter than, for example, the Sony PXW-500 ENG camcorder.
-That’s quite a feat considering the solidity of the entire thing and the all-metal body structure.
+However, that’s quite a feat considering the solidity of the entire thing and the all-metal body structure.

-As a result, the G2 is really fairly portable to use, with your choice of lens and battery determining a large portion of the final weight and balance.
-In relation to that, Blackmagic doesn’t list the camera’s power consumption.
+As a result, the G2 is pretty portable to use, with your choice of lens and battery determining a large portion of the final weight and balance.
+Unfortunately, input that, Blackmagic doesn’t list the camera’s power consumption.

-However, the Anton Bauer Cine 90 that came with it lasted for just over two hours, so it is probably drawing between 40 and 45W, which is a reasonable amount.
+However, the Anton Bauer Cine 90 that came with it lasted for just over two hours, so it is probably drawing between 40 and 45W, which is reasonable.

 Officially, a Panasonic Varicam LT, which serves as a decent reference camera, draws 47W at a minimum.
-Yes, I am aware that on RedShark we don’t typically compare cameras, however, it’s useful to have a benchmark.
+Yes, I know that on RedShark, we don’t typically compare cameras.
+However, it’s helpful to have a benchmark.

-It balances fairly well while using the URSA G2 off the shoulder with the optional shoulder kit, with all parts properly set fore and aft.
-If I had to complain about anything, it would be that the shoulder pad could be much softer, especially if I intended to use it that way for lengthy periods of time.
+It balances well while using the URSA G2 off the shoulder with the optional shoulder kit, with all parts adequately set fore and aft.
+If I had to complain about anything, it would be that the shoulder pad could be much softer, primarily if I intended to use it that way for lengthy periods.

 It also balances well when used on a tripod.
-In this setup, the two main record buttons are either directly in front of the large LCD or next to it when the screen is folded in.
+In this setup, the two main record buttons are either directly in front of the large LCD or next to it when the screen is folded.

-The forward record button has two raised lines for a tactile sensation, but in my opinion, it is too close to the other buttons.
-It should be situated on the bottom front of the body and be much larger, like the white balance switch on ENG cameras, in my opinion.
+The forward record button has two raised lines for a tactile sensation, but I think it is too close to the other buttons.
+I think it should be situated on the bottom front of the body and be much larger, like the white balance switch on ENG cameras.

 It would also be handy and helpful if the camera had an additional button on the top.